-Net Sales for fiscal years ended June 30, 2011 and 2010, were \$29,499,504 and \$28,900,013, respectively, a 2% increase.
+Net Sales for fiscal years ended June 30, 2012 and 2011, were \$32,037,357 and \$29,499,504, respectively, an 8.6% increase.
 This increase can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
-More specifically, shipments of power supplies increased by approximately \$4.9 million offset by a decrease of \$3 million in transformer and antenna shipments and a decrease of \$1.1 million in engineering design related billings in fiscal 2011.
+More specifically, shipments of power supplies increased by approximately \$1.4 million while transformers increased by approximately \$1.9 million.

-For the fiscal years ended June 30, 2011 and 2010 gross profits were \$8,206,199 and \$7,763,296, respectively.
-Gross profit as a percentage of sales was 27.8% and 26.9%, for fiscal 2011 and 2010, respectively.
+For the fiscal years ended June 30, 2012 and 2011 gross profits were \$8,820,163 and \$8,206,199, respectively.
+Gross profit as a percentage of sales remained consistent at 27.5% and 27.8%, for fiscal 2012 and 2011, respectively.
 The primary factor in determining gross profit and net income is product mix.
 The gross profits on mature products and build to print contracts are higher as compared to products that are still in the engineering development stage or in the early stages of production.
 In any given accounting period the mix of product shipments between higher margin mature programs and less mature programs including loss contracts, has a significant impact on gross profit and net income.
-The increased gross profit and gross profit percentage in fiscal 2011 as compared to fiscal 2010, was primarily the result of favorable product mix with only minor cost overruns related to certain products.
+The increased gross profit in fiscal 2012 as compared to fiscal 2011 was primarily the result of increased sales volume.